laravel/docs/controllers.md

 	}

+<a name="restful-supplementing-resource-controllers"></a>
-#### Adding Additional Routes To Resource Controllers
+#### Supplementing Resource Controllers

-If it becomes necessary to add additional routes to a resource controller beyond the default resource routes, you should define those routes before your call to `Route::resource`:
+If it becomes necessary to add additional routes to a resource controller beyond the default resource routes, you should define those routes before your call to `Route::resource`; otherwise, the routes defined by the `resource` method may unintentionally take precedence over your supplemental routes:

 	Route::get('photos/popular', 'PhotoController@method');